cyberchimps/responsive-block-editor-addons/readme.txt

 6. Post-TimeLine Block

 == Changelog ==
+= 1.3.2 - 17th August 2021 =
+* Feature - Table Of Contents - Added smooth scrolling and scroll offset options for frontend.
+* Fix - Table Of Contents -Added unique Anchor links for duplicated headings
+* Fix - Count Down - Container was not full width when stacked on mobile.

 = 1.3.1 - 27th July 2021 =
 * New - Table of Contents Block
 * Feature - Info Block - More customizable options for icon background, Responsive options for image/icon margin, Typography options for Call to Action, option to add link for whole block.